ged-lab/2012-paper-diginorm/pipeline/pipeline-notes.rst

 Once you ssh in, set yourself up to run as root.::

- sudo su

 Next, we are going to set the instance up with many of the software packages we will need::

- apt-get update
+ sudo apt-get update
- apt-get --yes install screen git curl gcc make g++ python-dev unzip \
+ sudo apt-get --yes install screen git curl gcc make g++ python-dev unzip \
             default-jre pkg-config libncurses5-dev r-base-core \
             r-cran-gplots python-matplotlib sysstat bowtie \
             texlive-latex-recommended mummer python-pip ipython \